MikeDigitize/Getting_Started_With_TDD/README.md

 *"...Joe cannot receive doubles in a set"*

 as we don't need to do anything to ensure the latter half of the sentence.
+Ok, we should be feeling even more confident now.

 ## Refactoring Our Tests As We Learn More

-Ok, we should be feeling even more confident now.
 Seeing as though we've started using the principle of testing at volume, let's refactor the other tests to follow suit.
-We've learnt that only through volume of testing can we really be confident in our suite.
-Let's apply this learning across our suite.
+We've learnt that only through volume of testing can we really be confident, so let's apply this learning throughout our suite.

 ```javascript
 test("...Joe needs the first 5 to be between 1 and 50", function() {